Consensys/anonymous-zether/README.md

 # ButtletProofPOC

-This repo contains java Buttletproofs service as well as a demo for a private funds transfer system (based on Benedikt Bünz's "Zether protocol") built on top of Quorum.
+This repo contains a Java-based Bulletproofs service as well as a demo for a private funds transfer system (based on Benedikt Bünz's "Zether protocol"), built on top of Quorum.

 ### Folders in this Repo

 [zkp](zkp) is a maven project, which uses our [fork](https://github.com/QuorumEngineering/BulletProofLib) of [Benedikt Bünz's Bulletproofs library](https://github.com/bbuenz/BulletProofLib) as an external dependency.
 It is designed to be used with a modified version of quorum, currently hosted in the [quorum-mirror](https://github.com/QuorumEngineering/quorum-mirror/tree/api-precompile-rpc).

-[zether](zether) folder contains ZSC(Zether Smart Contract) as well as scripts to interact with it from geth console.
+The [zether](zether) folder contains the ZSC (Zether Smart Contract), as well as scripts to interact with it from the geth console.
 It can be used to showcase an end-to-end demo.

 ### User Instructions

 ##### Prerequisites
 - Build the above-linked `api-precompile-rpc` branch of Quorum
-- Spin up a quorum cluster (may refer to [7nodes](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes))
+- Spin up a Quorum cluster (you may refer to the [7nodes example](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes))
-- Start the spring application inside the `/zkp` directory of _this_ repo.
+- Start the Spring application inside the `/zkp` directory of _this_ repo.
 The easiest way is to import the maven project into an IDE and execute `zkp/src/main/java/zkp/App.java`.
-- [Optional] For packaging into jar file, one way is to config the efficientct jar dependency into the local `.m2` folder, import from there and run `mvn clean install`.
+- [Optional] To package everything into a jar file, you could config the `efficientct` jar dependency into the local `.m2` folder, import from there and run `mvn clean install`.
 After that run `java -jar [path to your jar file]`

 ##### Demo
 In two separate windows, attach to two of the 7 nodes.
 Let's call them Alice and Bob.
 The first thing we're going to need is a running ERC20 contract, for which (at least) one of the two participating nodes, Alice let's say, has a balance.
 I won't go through the steps here; in short, you can compile [OpenZeppelin's ERC20Mintable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/ERC20Mintable.sol) contract, deploy it, and then mint yourself some funds.
 I'll assume that this has already been done, and that the contract resides at the address `erc20mintableAddress = erc20mintable.address`.